levanchien/parsnip-react-redux/README.md

 - Side effects can be handled in action creators.
 Reducers, however, should be pure functions, meaning they don’t perform any mutations and always return the same value given the same inputs.
 - A configured Redux store can be made available to your app using react-redux and the Provider component.
 - The commands connect and mapStateToProps pass data from Redux into a React component as props.

+- The difference between dispatching asynchronous and synchronous actions
+- How redux-thunk enables the dispatching of functions, which can be used to perform side effects, like network requests
+- How API clients can reduce duplication and improve reusability
+- The two conceptual groups of actions: view actions and server actions
+- The three important moments during the lifecycle of a remote API call: start, successful completion, and failure
+- Rendering errors to improve overall user experience